zachartrand/Quaternions/README.rst

 ----------------------

 The qmath module contains some functions that are compatible with quaternions, similarly to how the `cmath`_ module works.
-These include the exponential function and the natural logarithm.
-It also includes a function, ```rotate3d``, that takes an iterable of coordinates and rotates them a given angle around a given axis (the z-axis by default).
+These include the exponential function, the natural logarithm, and the square root function.
+It also includes a function, ``rotate3d()``, that takes an iterable of coordinates and rotates them a given angle around a given axis (the z-axis by default).
 Here is an example rotating the point ``(1, 0, 0)`` around the z-axis:

 .. _cmath: https://docs.python.org/3.10/library/cmath.html